-Our Board met seven times during the fiscal year ended December 31, 2018.
-Each Board member other than Richard Edlin attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he served.
-Mr. Edlin attended five of seven Board meetings, one of two nominating and corporate governance committee meetings and the one compensation committee meeting that occurred after his appointment in September 2018.
+Our Board met seven times during the fiscal year ended December 31, 2019.
+Each Board member attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he or she served.

 CORPORATE GOVERNANCE GUIDELINES